 Austin American-Statesman writer George Breazeale delivered this great lede after the game:

 After two weeks on the road to open the season, the Cougars faced Texas A&M in their first “home” game of the season.
 The Aggies came into the game as the #9 team in the country.

 Going into the season, most writers had picked UH to finish in the middle of the pack in the SWC.
 Those same writers believed the Aggies would win the league and head to the Cotton Bowl.
 In fact, the entire league was stacked: all of Texas, Arkansas, and A&M were coming off of 10 win seasons in 1975.

-The Aggies came into the UH game having just dismantling Virginia Tech and Kansas State.
-A&M was on a mission to atone for their late-season collapse in 1975 when a blowout loss to Arkansas derailed their national title hopes.
+The Aggies came into the UH game having just dismantled Virginia Tech and Kansas State.
+A&M was on a mission to atone for 1975 after a blowout loss to Arkansas derailed their national title hopes.
 USC then shut them out in the Liberty Bowl to end what could have been a magical season.

-Houston had opened 1976 at Baylor and won their first-ever SWC game, 23-5.
+Houston opened the season at Baylor and won their first-ever SWC game, 23-5.
 But going into the A&M game, the Cougars were licking their wounds from a 49-14 thrashing by the Florida Gators in Gainesville.
 It was the most points the Cougars had given up in a game since 1969, also against Florida.

 Cougars Control The Game